 What is Credit Capacity?

-Credit capacity refers to the relationship between an individual’s credit card and lines of credit, explicitly focusing on balance versus limits.
+Credit capacity refers to the balance versus limits on a person’s credit cards and lines of credit.
 Lines of credit may include cash lines, overdraft lines and HEQ lines of credit.
-An example of the relationship between limits and balances can be seen through this theoretical scenario: If you have $10k in limits with $4k in balances, your capacity would be 60 percent, or 40 percent utilized.
+In this theoretical scenario, you can see the relationship between limits and balances.
+If you have $10k in limits and $4k in balances, you’ll have a capacity of 60 percent, with 40 percent utilized.

 It’s imperative to understand balance versus limits in relation to credit capacity.
-Your limit is how much credit is available to you as the borrower, whereas balance refers to how much you currently owe.
+Your limit is your available credit; your balance is what you owe.
 Because of this, balance and limits play a significant role in your credit score.
 The recommended credit card usage should be ideally below 30 percent.

 Income is one of the most prominent factors of credit capacity, as it determines your credit limit.
 This ties into lender exposure risk, which according to investopedia.com, can be defined as “Exposure is the maximum potential loss a lender may incur if the borrower defaults.
-It’s a risk measurement technique to assess the position of the lender, the characteristics of the borrower, and the possibility of loss.”
+It’s a risk assessment technique that evaluates the lender’s position, the borrower’s characteristics, and the loss potential.
 Analyzing the lender exposure risk and your income will make it easier to obtain the loan you want.
 And everything comes down to your ability to repay debt.
-If it doesn’t seem that you’ll be able to repay, it’ll make it harder for you to get the loan or the credit card you’re looking for.
+If you can’t repay, getting the loan or credit card you want will be harder.

 What’s a Good DTI Ratio?

-The DTI ratio is an easy calculation made by lenders.
+Lenders easily calculate the DTI ratio.
 If you’d like to assess your DTI for yourself, add up your monthly debts and divide by your income.
-The DTI ratio is best reflected as a percentage.
-Lenders view 40-44 percent as a good debt to income ratio, and under 40 percent is considered excellent.
+Reflect the DTI ratio as a percentage.
+Lenders consider a 40-44 percent debt-to-income ratio as good, and they see anything under 40 percent as excellent.

 You can use a debt-to-income ratio calculator, or follow these helpful steps.